Lewis Pugh: Cold water swims

 After 2003 Pugh focused on pioneering swims in the coldest and most hostile waters of the world.
 All of them were undertaken in accordance with Channel Swimming Association rules, in just a pair of Speedo swimming trunks, cap and goggles.
 He became the first person to swim around the infamous North Cape, the northernmost point in Europe.
 The following year he became the first person to swim down the entire length of Sognefjord in Norway, a 204 km swim which took him 21 days to complete.

 In 2005 he broke the world record for the farthest-north long-distance swim by undertaking a 1 km swim at 80° North around Verlegenhuken, the northernmost cape in Spitsbergen.
 He followed that five months later by breaking Lynne Cox's world record for the farthest-south long-distance swim by undertaking a 1 km swim at 65° South at Petermann Island off the Antarctic Peninsula.

 In November 2017, Pugh became be the first person to swim in the Antarctic waters around South Georgia Island.

 Anticipatory Thermo-Genesis

 On both his Arctic and Antarctic expeditions Professor Tim Noakes, a sports scientist from the University of Cape Town, recorded Pugh's ability to raise his core body temperature by nearly 2 °C in anticipation of entering the freezing water.
 He coined the phrase "anticipatory thermo-genesis" (the creation of heat before an event).
 This phenomenon had not been noted in any other human.
 Noakes argues it is a Pavlovian response to years of cold-water swimming, while Pugh believes it is a response to fear.

 World Winter Swimming Championships

 In 2006 Pugh challenged Russia's top cold-water swimmers to a 500-metre race at the World Winter Swimming Championships in Finland.
-He easily won the gold medal, beating Russian Champion Alexander Brylin by over 100 metres and the bronze medalist Nefatov Vladimir by 125 metres.
+He won the gold medal, beating Russian Champion Alexander Brylin by over 100 metres and the bronze medalist Nefatov Vladimir by 125 metres.